fredjean/middleman-s3_sync/README.md

 #### Through IAM role

-Alternatively, if you are running builds on EC2 instance which has approrpiate IAM role, then you don't need to think about specifying credentials at all – they will be pulled from AWS metadata server.
+Alternatively, if you are running builds on EC2 instance which has approrpiate IAM role, then you don't need to think about specifying credentials at all – they will be pulled from AWS metadata service.

+#### Through the command line

+The aws credentials can also be passed via a command line options `--aws_access_key_id` and `aws_secret_access_key`.
+They should override any other settings if specified.

 ### IAM Policy